amberxuqianchen/lab-general/Set up VS Code.md

 - Click on the green button in the bottom left corner (it should look like "><").
 - Choose "Remote-SSH: Connect to Host..." from the drop-down list.
 - Enter the SSH command for your server in the format `username@hostname` (replace "username" with your username and "hostname" with the IP address or domain of your server).
-In the case of YES Lab, it's psych-ads\\[username]@yeslab1.psych.ucsb.edu
+In the case of YES Lab, it's psych-ads\\[username]@yeslab1.psych.ucsb.edu (could be single or double backslash)
 - Press Enter.
 If you're connecting to the server for the first time, you'll have to confirm that you trust the server.
 - Enter your password when prompted.